vuejs/docs/src/guide/quick-start.md

 ### Using the Global Build

-The above link is loading the *global build* of Vue, where all top-level APIs are exposed as properties on the global `Vue` object.
+The above link loads the *global build* of Vue, where all top-level APIs are exposed as properties on the global `Vue` object.
 Here is a full example using the global build:

 ```html
 <script src="https://unpkg.com/vue@3/dist/vue.global.js"></script>